EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 # Group Joining Based on the ACE Framework # {#join-ACE-framework}

-The join process to register an endpoint as a new member of a multicast group MAY be based on the ACE framework {{I-D.ietf-ace-oauth-authz}} and the OSCOAP profile of ACE {{I-D.seitz-ace-oscoap-profile}}.
+The join process to register an endpoint as a new member of a multicast group can be based on the ACE framework {{I-D.ietf-ace-oauth-authz}} and the OSCOAP profile of ACE {{I-D.seitz-ace-oscoap-profile}}.
 With reference to the terminology defined in OAuth 2.0 {{RFC6749}}:

 * The joining endpoint acts as Client;